NethermindEth/Forta-Agents/Benqi-Agents/Flash-Swap/README.md

 - BENQI-9
   - Fired when a flash swap occurs on the PGL contract via `swap` function.
-  - Severity is always set to "Info."
+  - Severity is always set to "Info".
-  - Type is always set to "Info."
+  - Type is always set to "Info".
   - Metadata includes:
     - `amount0Out`: first token sent to `to`.
     - `amount1Out`: second token sent to `to`.